-In the period from 1 April 2021 to 31 January 2022 some 2,371 new houses were added to the Valuation List; 94% of these additions have been made within three months of their effective completion date (performance target for period 2021/22 set at 87%).
+In the period from 1 April 2020 to 31 January 2021 1,722 new houses were added to the Valuation List; 94% of these additions have been made within three months of their effective completion date (performance target for period 2020/21 set at 87%).

-Notwithstanding the pausing of on-site surveys due to health concerns relating to the pandemic, LVJB staff have maintained communication channels with sales staff of housing construction sites in North and South Lanarkshire and with individual house builders.
+The volume of new housing is noticeably lower than at the same point in 2020 and since the start of this financial year on-site surveys have been paused due to health concerns relating to the pandemic.
+Notwithstanding this cessation of on-site surveys, LVJB staff have maintained good communication channels with sales staff of housing construction sites in North and South Lanarkshire and with individual house builders.
 This has enabled receipt of electronic plans, photographs, the banding of houses from desk-top, and receipt of dates of legal entry.